By Hubert Walker for CoinWeek ….

 The collectors were soon released though charges are pending in all five cases.

 A 54-year-old Afghani coin dealer from near Copenhagen in Denmark was the apparent target of the bust.
-At his booth at the show, the dealer had a stock of around 6,000 coins, primarily from Afghanistan, Iran and India.
+At his booth at the show, the dealer had a stock of around 6,000 coins, primarily from Afghanistan, Iran, and India.
 He was also selling an array of other antiquities, with approximately 1,000 archaeological and historical objects at hand.
-All together, police put a value of more than €50,000 (about $53,000 USD) on the items.
+Altogether, police put a value of more than €50,000 (about $53,000 USD) on the items.
 Being unable to prove the legal provenance of his stock, the dealer was arrested and his inventory seized.
 He was still in police custody at the time of writing.

 Cultural Property Protection Act of 2016

 So what did the five men do wrong?
 They ran afoul of the Cultural Property Protection Act of 2016, a law that has been in effect since August of last year but until now this particular aspect of it has not been enforced.
 The law requires a pedigree or provenance that extends a minimum of 20 years back for “objects of cultural importance” and it requires the granting of an export license for objects more than 70 years old that are worth more than €300,000 ($31,800).

 By demanding a provenance for “culturally important” objects, the law seeks to prevent the looting of antiquities from war-torn and otherwise vulnerable parts of the world–the illegal trade and cultural atrocities committed by ISIS being the immediate but by no means sole justification for the bill–by destroying the market for them in Germany.
 Which would have a cascading effect on the European market for such objects since Germany (especially Berlin) is a vital hub of the antiquities trade.

 And by requiring an export license, the law is intended to make sure that art of “national significance” does not leave Germany.
 It also makes demands upon dealers who are importing such goods from other countries.